Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

-The connection defines a transformation in both the fibers and the base.
-Due to the local independence of the fiber, we can separate the horizontal and vertical parts.
-The change in the fibers need to be extracted from the Markov kernels, but different fibers imply that the composition is not a globally well-defined product in the set of Markov kernels\footnote{They will form a category, knows as the Markov category \cite{PANANGADEN1999171}.}.
-With the proper choice of fibers and topology, the vertical part is described by the set of Markov kernels: the equivalence between the Markov kernel and the path transformation follows if the fibers are homeomorphic (generically denoted by $\textbf{O}$).
-Only with this condition, we get a topological monoid, that we identify with $G$.
+The connection defines a transformation in both the fibers and the base, but in such a way that we can separate it into the horizontal and vertical parts.
+The change in the fibers needs to be extracted from the Markov kernels, but the composition is not a globally well-defined product in the set of Markov kernels\footnote{They will form a category, known as the Markov category \cite{PANANGADEN1999171}.}.
+This will be a problem when seeking an algebraic structure that allows identifying the contextual behavior, as will become clear below.

-We will call a measure fibration that satisfies the properties presented in this section a measure $G$-bundle, once it satisfies then the condition of $G$-bundle \cite{Souza_2020} (it's a language abuse, $G$ isn't a group).
-With this, we get the next corollary.

-\begin{corollary} A measure $G$-bundle, with $G$ the monoid described by the contextual connection $T$, is non-contextual if and only if it's trivial. \end{corollary}

-As we will see explicitly in the examples, the joint measure on a $1$-simplex has just enough information to construct its Markov kernels (one for each direction), and vice versa.
+To exemplify the contextual connection, let's generically construct the Markov kernels for dichotomic fibers with outcomes ${0,1}$ in the following example.

+\begin{example} Suppose a $1$-simplex with vertices $a$ and $b$, both with dichotomic fibers with outcomes ${0,1}$.
+As a context, there are the probabilities that each mutual result will occur, denoted by $p(i,j|a,b)$, with $i,j\in{0,1}$.
+We can construct the matrix of such probabilities $M^{(a,b)}_{ij}$, which has no notion of transport from one vertex to another.
+As we assume the action to the left of the Markov kernel of the path transformation, the origin vertex indexes the lines of the stochastic matrix.
+In addition, columns are normalized.
+In this way, the kernel will have forms dependent on the direction chosen in the $1$-simplex.
+We get by taking $a$ as the origin of the transport